Star Wars Artifacts

 Death Star II Sections

-The pieces used in Faraway Vintage displays are cut from production-used sections that were salvaged from the ILM model shop nearly four decades ago.
+The brass sections mounted on our cardbacks were salvaged from the ILM model shop nearly forty years ago.

 Today, the six-foot diameter Death Star II model is housed in the Lucasfilm Archives at Skywalker Ranch, Marin County, California.

-A moisture vaporator is a tall, slender, tower-like device used to capture water from a planet’s atmosphere.
+A moisture vaporator was used to capture water from a planet’s atmosphere.

-The fragments used in Faraway Vintage displays were recovered from a Mos Espa, Tatooine film set in Tunisia, and were screen-used in Star Wars Episode II: Attack of the Clones.
+The fragments mounted on our cardbacks were screen-used in Star Wars Episode II: Attack of the Clones.

 Slave Quarters Scrap

-Slave Quarters Row is a district within Mos Espa, Tatooine.
-It’s where young Anakin Skywalker grew up.
+Slave Quarters Row is a housing district in Mos Espa, Tatooine.
+It's where Anakin Skywalker grew up.

-These lengths of fabric were pulled from several Episode I sets in Tunisia.
-The textures and colors of the fabric can be seen throughout the Mos Espa scenes in The Phantom Menace.
+These lengths of Mos Espa awning fabric were pulled from several Episode I film sets in Tunisia.
+The textures and colors of the fabric can be seen throughout the Skywalker Saga.